 Other Tools an HVAC Tech Might Use

 - Reciprocating Saw - The reciprocating saw is used to cut through a variety of materials.
-You can use different types of blades to cut through material like metal, aluminum, drywall, wood, and others.
+You can use different types of blades to cut through materials like metal, aluminum, drywall, wood, and others.